 Jorgen Friberg's full-length documentary feature, Shakespeare: The Hidden Truth, had its UK premiere at the Cambridge Film Festival on 22 September 2013.
 This film documents the research of Norwegian polymath Petter Amundssen on Francis Bacon's involvement in the production of the First Folio, sceptically examined by Stratfordian scholar Robert Crompton.

-Last Will. & Testament, the major documentary which had an advance screening at last year's SAT Gathering held at Shakespeare's Globe in November 2011, was shown on Sky Arts 2 on Monday 19th August 2013.
+Last Will. & Testament, the major documentary which had an advance screening at the SAT Gathering held at Shakespeare's Globe in November 2011, was shown on Sky Arts 2 on Monday 19th August 2013.
 See here.

-For further information on the advance screening of the film, which was shown at our 2011 SAT Gathering at Shakespeare's Globe, go to our Conference page.
+For further information on the advance screening of the film, go to our Conference page.

 Ros Barber's highly acclaimed new novel in verse,